-Part of the routine maintenance for your ATV or side by side is keeping track of its proper tire pressure.
-Having one or more tires that are under or over inflated can negatively affect the handling and safety of your machine.
-Riding on improperly inflated tires can also create abnormal wear and tear on your tires, causing premature tire damage.
+Part of the routine maintenance for your ATV or side by side is maintaining the proper tire pressure.
+Having one or more tires that are under or over inflated can negatively affect the handling and safety of your machine in a variety of ways.
+In addition, riding on improperly inflated tires can also create abnormal wear and tear, causing premature tire damage.

 When you purchase your CFMOTO ATV or side by side, your dealer will provide you with its official owners manual, which will include your machine’s recommended PSI.
 Oftentimes, the recommended pressure differs from front tires to back tires, so be sure to double check the manual before hitting the trails.

-*Note: Because tire pressure has a direct effect in regard to ATV safety, it should be checked prior to every ride.
+Because tire pressure has a direct effect in regard to ATV safety, it should be checked prior to every ride.
 This is especially true as the tires age and naturally wear.

 Be sure to check and adjust your ATV’s tire pressure again once outdoor temperatures dip below freezing.
 Odds are you will have to add just a bit more air to those tires, especially if you want to continue to use your CFMOTO machine throughout the winter.